 Texas Trip Report

-I hiked the highpoint of Texas on Halloween morning in 2002.
+I hiked the highest point in Texas on Halloween morning in 2002.
 It was very foggy when I arrived at the trailhead at 5am.
 I basically hiked the mountain blind, following the trail, with limited visibility.
 I passed the bridge, which is only about 10 feet across and comes in a downhill section of the mountain.
 As I continued up the trail, I felt lost, but only because I couldn't see the mountain, so I never knew how high I was, how close to the summit, or what direction was the summit!
 As I made my way up, I saw a clear view of the top.
-I had gotten above the clouds, so it looked like I was looking out of an airplane window.
+I had gotten above the clouds, so it appeared as if I was looking out of an airplane window.
 I hiked the remaining 100 feet up to the top and sat at the summit for about 10 minutes.
 It was a bit chilly, so I quickly made my way down.
 It took me about 80 minutes to get to the top.

 Virginia Trip Report